ZOLGENSMA is the only one-time gene replacement therapy for SMA

 The SMN1 gene is a gene that’s primarily responsible for making the SMN protein and the SMN protein is what keeps the motor neurons alive.
 Our patients don’t have an SMN1 gene or that it’s significantly mutated and that the only SMN protein that their child is able to make relies on the SMN2 gene.

-ZOLGENSMA increases it by giving back the missing SMN gene, which is the root cause of SMA.
+ZOLGENSMA increases it by giving back SMN the missing SMN gene, which is the root cause of SMA.

-The other two therapies work by enhancing the second SMN gene, or the SMN2 gene, by increasing its efficiency in making SMN protein.
-One is an oral therapy that needs to be taken daily and the other is a medication that’s injected intrathecally into the spinal fluid, and that has to be injected every four months, although there is a loading period of two months.
+The other two therapies work by enhancing the second SMN gene or the SMN2 gene by increasing its efficiency in making SMN protein.
+One is an oral therapy that needs to be taken daily and the other is a medication that's injected intrathecally into the spinal fluid and that has to be injected every four months, although there is a loading period of two months.

-[DR. TESI ROCHA begins speaking]
+DR TESI ROCHA

 I then go over the expected outcomes.
 And for that, I use usually the websites from the different pharmaceutical companies that sponsor these treatments.
-I feel that both ZOLGENSMA and the other options are good treatments for the patients; we now have enough data to support that in terms of not only efficacy but safety.
+I feel that both ZOLGENSMA and the other options are good treatments for the patients, we now have enough data to support that in terms of not only efficacy but safety.

 We sit down with families, as a team, and help them make that decision in a shared decision-making model.
-We do impart a sense of urgency to the families too, in terms of making a decision, but armed with the full set of knowledge of what each decision means in terms of the benefits and risks.
+We do impart a sense of urgency to the families too in terms of making a decision but armed with the full set of knowledge of what each decision means in terms of the benefits and risks.

-[DR. TESI ROCHA begins speaking]
+DR TESI ROCHA

 And they ultimately, are the ones making the decision.
 We certainly can help because I work as a little anthropologist trying to identify, okay, what is the lifestyle of this family?
-Would this be something that will be able to adhere in terms of follow-ups, visits to the physician?
+Would this be something that will be able to adhere in terms of follow-ups visits to the physician?

 In my experience, ZOLGENSMA is the most attractive and popular choice.

+ZOLGENSMA is an attractive option for families because it’s a one-time treatment.
+They don’t have to come in repeatedly for the treatment itself.
+But it’s very important to emphasize that even if it’s a one-time-only patients do need to return for follow ups.
+It’s not one-time and done.
 Patients need to take steroids after ZOLGENSMA treatment, and even start a day before ZOLGENSMA infusion, because ZOLGENSMA has a Boxed Warning for serious liver injury and acute liver failure.

 Please see additional Important Safety Information at the end of this video.